Los Angeles Police Department: 1970s–1980s

 In the 1970s and into the 1980s "biased policing", also known as racial profiling, was commonplace in the department.
 This policing alienated the department from minority residents and gained the department a reputation of abuse of power and bias against minority residents.
 A major controversy erupted in 1979 over the shooting of Eula Love by two LAPD officers; no legal consequences befell the officers responsible.

-Early in his tenure as Chief of Police, Daryl Gates re-instituted the use of the chokehold (placing an arm or flashlight over someone's throat) in order to subdue suspects.
+Early in his tenure as Chief of Police, Daryl Gates re-instituted the use of the chokehold (placing an arm or flashlight over someone's throat) to subdue suspects.
 In 1982, this technique was used and led to the death of James Mincey Jr. Following Mincey's death, the Police Commission barred the use of chokeholds by officers unless in a life-threatening situation.
 An investigation found that sixteen people had died after being restrained by police chokeholds.
 In 1986, Officer Stephanie Lazarus killed her ex-boyfriend's new wife.
 Despite the victim's father's insistence that Lazarus should be a suspect in the homicide, she was not considered by the police and the case went cold.
 In the 2000s, detectives revisiting cold cases deduced that Stephanie was a suspect.
 DNA evidence led to her arrest and conviction.

 Also in 1986, the department purchased a 14-ton armored breaching vehicle, used to smash quickly through the walls of houses of suspects.
 The ACLU questioned the constitutionality of the vehicle, and the California Appellate Court later ruled the vehicle was unconstitutional, violating lawful search and seizure.
 In 1988, African American baseball sportscaster and retired Baseball Hall of Fame player Joe Morgan was detained at Los Angeles International Airport by LAPD and L.A.
 Airport Police officers after being falsely identified as a drug dealer.
 He was released when the LAPD realized their mistake.
 The city cleared the detective of wrongdoing, but Morgan subsequently filed a civil suit against both the LAPD and the city for the unlawful detention; the lawsuit was settled in 1993, and Morgan was awarded $800,000 by the Los Angeles City Council.

 On August 1, 1988, as part of Chief Gates' Operation Hammer directed against gangs, SWAT teams raided four apartments at 39th Street and Dalton Avenue.
 According to an investigation by the department's Internal Affairs, the team leader, Captain Thomas Elfmont, directed his men to "hit" the apartments "hard", to "level" them, and to leave them "uninhabitable".
 The police detained 37 people, making seven arrests.
 They found six ounces of marijuana and a small amount of cocaine.
-The seven were beaten by the police and at the police station forced to whistle the theme to the Andy Griffith Show.
+The seven were beaten by the police and at the police station forced to whistle the theme to The Andy Griffith Show.
 Those who refused to comply were beaten again.
 Nobody was charged with a crime.
 The city paid four million dollars to settle the matter.

 On September 4, 1988, LAPD officers raided the home of Roger Guydon looking for drugs.
 They found nothing.
 In 1991, Guydon won a $760,000 lawsuit against the city.